 The mediation staff, which includes volunteers, is available to assist consumers in resolving their disputes with business entities by offering to mediate those disputes.
 The mediation staff also provides information about consumer transactions by answering questions from the public and by educating consumers and businesses as to their rights and responsibilities.
-The online consumer protection complaint form can be printed, filled out and mailed to us (see attachment at bottom of the page).
+The consumer protection complaint form can be submitted on line or printed, filled out and mailed to us (see attachment at bottom of the page).
 Or you may call (408) 792-2880 or e-mail us and we will mail you a complaint form.

 Examples of Common Consumer Questions